fkarg/fkarg.github.io/drafts/goalboss.md

 ---
 Will Pembles 'practical guide to successful business leadership.'

-* TOC
-{:toc}

-I got this book when attending a coaching seminar with Will Pemble, afterwards he just gave out signed books to every attendee.
-That was pretty awesome.
+I got this book when attending a coaching seminar hosted by Will Pemble, afterwards he just gave out signed books to every attendee, which was pretty awesome.
 So this version is actually hand-signed by him and addressed to me personally.
 How cool is that?

 Apparently, you can get this book for free (you need to pay for shipping and handling though?) on [https://book.goalboss.com/](https://book.goalboss.com/).
-Might not even be a scam.
+Seems to be legit, and it might not even be a scam.

+Similarities to [Getting Things Done][gtd] (GTD) exist, but while GTD focuses on the individual, GOAL BOSS focuses on the team working together.

+* TOC
+{:toc}

-# Notes
+# Content

 ## 01 Death by Winning
 ## 02 Your First Two Questions